JJGriffin/talk-assets/CloudETLWithADF&D365CE/README.md

 * A valid Azure subscription
 * An on-premise instance of Dynamics CRM 2013, running SQL Server 2008 R2 (other versions may work, but the included databases derives from these versions)
-* A Dynamics 365 Customer Engagement Online tenant, with access to Microsoft Flow
+* A Dynamics 365 Online / Common Data Service tenant (with database), with access to Microsoft Flow
 * [Visual Studio 2017 or later with the Azure development and ASP.NET workloads installed](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-tools?view=azure-dotnet&tabs=windows)
 * Some familiarity with working with [Azure Template Projects in Visual Studio](https://docs.microsoft.com/en-us/azure/azure-resource-manager/vs-azure-tools-resource-groups-deployment-projects-create-deploy) is advised.